eth-protocol-fellows/protocol-studies/docs/wiki/protocol/design-rationale.md

 ![P2P Networks Comparison](./img/p2p-nets-comp.png)

 The main benefit of DHTs is that lookups only generate logarithmic communication overhead in the network.
 This makes them suitable to find (query) content in a p2p network.
 But an immediate question arises, why do we need to *find* content in Ethereum if most nodes are interested in the same content, the latest block?
 The tip of the chain is always the same based on consensus slot which has only one block to be gossiped.
 A DHT is used in protocols like [bittorrent](https://www.bittorrent.org/beps/bep_0005.html) and IPFS which store a wide range of content and users try to *find* the content they are interested in.
-DHT is used in Ethereum networking to find to find different peers, not blocks.
+DHT is used in Ethereum networking to find different peers, not blocks.

 The discovery protocol in the networking layer of Ethereum uses, discv5, a [kademlia based DHT](https://github.com/ethereum/devp2p/blob/master/discv5/discv5.md) to store [ENR records](https://github.com/ethereum/devp2p/blob/master/enr.md).
 ENR records contain routing information (of the internet layer) to establish connections between peer.
 Peers joining the network use *bootstrap* nodes to relay lookup queries for its own `node_id` in the DHT.
 In the process they discover ENR records of other peers which help them populate their routing table.
 Routinely, peers also look up random `node_id`s to enumerate the network i.e. find all peers.